 You don’t have to head to a gym to use the stair climbers though, as there are plenty of different options available for you to buy.
 On this page, we’ll look at the five top machines around at the moment, taking in everything from the features they offer, through to the prices.
 Once you’ve finished reading, you should know exactly which stair climber is perfect for you!

-Below you’ll find our list of the top five stair climbers in 2017.
-We’ve looked at every aspect of them when compiling this list, so whether you’re looking for a cheaper alternative, or one of the most high-tech stair climbers around, you’ll find something to suit you below.
+Below you’ll find our list of the top five stair climbers in the UK.
+We’ve looked at every aspect of them when compiling this list, so whether you’re looking for a cheaper alternative or one of the most high-tech stair climbers around, you’ll find something to suit you below.

 This machine comes with many different features, not least the fact that it can be set to sixteen different resistance levels, meaning that everyone can get a challenging workout when they use it.

-If you’re not quite at the peak of your personal fitness, there’s no need to worry, as this machine can support a weight of up to 300 lbs.
+If you’re not quite at the peak of your personal fitness, there’s no need to worry.
+This machine can support a weight of up to 300 lbs (136 Kg).

 You can also track your progress using the display, allowing you to set weekly goals.
 You can even connect via Bluetooth and sync your workouts with the free max trainer app.

-The Max Trainer also comes with handlebar sensors to monitor your heart rate, ensuring you are getting the maximum out of your workout.
+The Max Trainer also comes with handlebar sensors to monitor your heart rate.
+Ongoing tracking is ensuring you are getting the maximum out of your workout.

 When people think of a stair climber they often assume that the machine is going gigantic.
 However, the M5 takes up minimal space with a slim footprint making it ideal for home users.